 - 1. Open the Amazon VPC Console: - a.
 Sign in to the AWS Management Console. - b.
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/. - 2.
 Create a VPC Endpoint for S3: - a.
-In the left navigation pane, choose Endpoints. - b.
-Choose Create Endpoint. - c.
+In the left navigation pane, select Endpoints. - b.
+Select Create Endpoint. - c.
 For Service category, ensure that AWS services is selected. - d.
-In the Service Name field, enter com.amazonaws.<a hr - e.
+In the Service Name field, enter com.amazonaws.region>. s3 (replace region> with your AWS region) or search for "S3". - e.
 Select the S3 service from the list. - 3.
 Configure Endpoint Settings: - a.
 For VPC, select the VPC where you want to create the endpoint. - b.
 For Subnets, select both the private subnets used for the VDI Subnets during deployment. - c.
 For Enable DNS name, ensure that the option is checked.
 This allows the private DNS hostname to be resolved to the endpoint network interfaces. - 4.
-Configure the Policy to Restrict Access: - a.
-Under Policy, choose Custom.
+Configure the Policy to Restrict Access: - Under Policy, select Custom.